We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Turning over a mattress gives you a fresh sleeping surface, helping you get more restful sleep.
 This also allows the previously slept-on side to bounce back from body indentations and reclaim its shape.

-Regularly rotating a mattress fulfills much of the same purpose as flipping it.
+Regularly rotating a mattress achieves much of the same purpose as flipping it.
 This redistributes wear on your mattress and helps extend its life.
 It can also improve the quality of your sleep.

-A flippable mattress just might work for you if you want a mattress that really lasts or the chance to customize your own sleeping experience with two levels of firmness.
+A flippable mattress might work for you if you want a mattress that lasts or the chance to customize your sleeping experience with two firmness levels.

 Not sure whether your mattress needs an update?
 Find out how to tell.